 Leo swore and walked off the path.
-He stumbled on a rock, and at last deigned to remove his sunglasses and hook them on the neck of his Hawaiian shirt.
-Still he struggled in the dark.
+He stumbled on a rock and at last deigned to remove his sunglasses.
+He hooked them on the neck of his Hawaiian shirt.
+Still he struggled in the night.
 “You broke my jar!
-How can I find centipede bushes like this?”
+How can I find centipede-bushes in the dark like this?”

 “Open another jar and catch fireflies as you go.”

-He opened a jar and swiped it over fireflies.
-When he caught none, Leo swore loud enough for Jay to hear language which shan’t be printed here in square brackets or otherwise.
+Leo opened a jar and swiped it over fireflies.
+When he caught none, he swore loud enough for Jay to hear language too colorful to print in square brackets or otherwise.

 “Call me what you want,” muttered Jay.
 Leo continued to do so until his voice faded in the distance.
 Finally alone, Jay knocked on the monastery door.
 While he waited, Jay realized he’d been right to introduce himself as Jadie.
 The fake name kept ephemeral armor around him, like he wore saran wrap.
 Leo didn’t even believe Jay was his real name.

 Jay knocked again and capped his camera.
-He wondered if he’d have the chance to photograph the monastery in daylight; up close, the candles made the sand-dollars look like scrutinizing eyes.
-Jay knocked a third time, vowing if no answer came he would leave the monks alone.
+He wondered if he would have the chance to photograph the monastery in daylight.
+Up close, the candles made the walls of sand-dollars look like scrutinizing eyes.
+Jay knocked a third time, vowing if no answer came, he would leave the monks alone.

 Footsteps approached and the door popped ajar.
 A young woman peeked through the crack.
 “Oran dora.
 [Can I help you?]”